-Klipsch R-120SW active subwoofer review
+Klipsch-R-120SW subwoofer review

 We tested the Klipsch R-120SW active subwoofer a few weeks ago.
 The testing took place in a renovated family house in Telki, Pest County.
-One of our company’s returning customers was curious about the performance of the Klipsch subwoofer freshly purchased for his cinema, so he invited us to his home for testing.
-Tamás Szikszai-Horváth, the owner, is constantly developing his home cinema system.
-Corner bass traps, ceiling and wall mounted diffuser front acoustic panels provided the ideal sound for the room.
-In order to achieve a real cinematic experience, we have proposed to place acoustic curtains in front of large window surfaces – so the acoustics can be further improved, and even complete darkening can be achieved with special woven home textiles.
+One of our company’s repeat customers was keen to know more about the performance of the Klipsch subwoofer freshly purchased for his home cinema, and invited us to his home for testing.
+The owner,Tamás Szikszai-Horváth, is gradually developing his home cinema system.
+Corner bass traps, ceiling and wall mounted diffuser and front acoustic panels provided the ideal sound for the room.
+In order to achieve a real cinematic experience, we have proposed to place acoustic curtains in front of the large window surfaces to further improve acoustics, and create the required darkness for the cinema room with special woven home textiles.

-So let’s look at the subwoofer
+Let’s look at the subwoofer

 The rehearsal